Dinosaur Island (2014 film): Cast

+Production

 The score to Journey to Dinosaur Island was composed by Chris Wright.
-Wright has gone on to compose the score for Drummond's follow up feature, My Pet Dinosaur (2017).

-Visual effects

 Visual effects were completed by Hive Studios International, with Matt Drummond acting as VFX Supervisor.

 Release

-The International rights to Journey to Dinosaur Island were acquired at the 2014 Cannes Film Festival by Arclight Films and were later sold into 50+ countries internationally outselling the local Australian film Paper Planes (2014).
-The film premiered on February 14, 2015 and was released via Hoyts and United Cinemas in Australia on February 28, 2015 and remained in cinemas for approximately 5 weeks.
+The international rights to Journey to Dinosaur Island were acquired at the 2014 Cannes Film Festival by Arclight Films and were later sold into over 50 countries internationally, outselling the local Australian film Paper Planes.
+The film premiered on 14 February 2015 and was released via Hoyts and United Cinemas in Australia on 28 February 2015.
+It remained in cinemas for approximately five weeks.
 The film has been released theatrically in Japan, Myanmar, Pakistan, Germany, Spain and New Zealand.
-Journey to Dinosaur Island would become known as the first theatrical release to ever feature a feathered dinosaur.
-Journey to Dinosaur Island was released worldwide on DVD, TV and VOD platforms reaching top 10 placing in Australia, New Zealand and US iTunes charts.
+Journey to Dinosaur Island is known as the first theatrical release to ever feature a feathered dinosaur.

+Journey to Dinosaur Island was released worldwide on DVD, TV, and VOD platforms, reaching top 10 placing in Australia, New Zealand, and US iTunes charts.

-Awards
+Accolades

 Journey to Dinosaur Island was nominated for a 2015 AEAF Award for Feature Film Animation.
 The awards are given for creative technical excellence in the use of visual effects and animation in the creation of screened work.